Competitors must be ringside and ready when the Center Judge announces that the event is about to begin and makes the final announcement.

 Two hands must be on your weapon at all times.

-In the event of a tie at the end of the round, sudden death takes affect
+In the event of a tie at the end of the round, sudden death takes effect.

-In the event of a tie at end of 2 minutes, sudden death takes effect (No Ippon victory)
+In the event of a tie at the end of 2 minutes, sudden death takes effect (no Ippon victory).

-No chokes using the hand/hands or poking to the neck.
+No chokes using the hands or poking to the neck.

-Lower ranks and skill levels are permitted to perform STRAIGHT TECHNIQUES ONLY. ( I.e. calf cutter, Achilles cutter, knee bar)
+Lower ranks and skill levels are permitted to perform STRAIGHT TECHNIQUES ONLY (e.g., calf cutter, Achilles cutter, knee bar).

-Advanced ranks and skill level are PERMITTED to use twisting locks below the waist.
-(I.e. heel hooks)
+Advanced ranks and skill levels are PERMITTED to use twisting locks below the waist (e.g., heel hooks).